exasol/virtual-schema-common-document-files/doc/user_guide/howto_create_new_dialect.md

 ## Learn by Example

 As an example consider taking a look into the existing dialects.
 For example the one for [BucketFS](https://github.com/exasol/bucketfs-document-files-virtual-schema).

-## Getting Started

-To get started with a new dialect create a new repository and copy the contents of the [bucketfs dialect](https://github.com/exasol/bucketfs-document-files-virtual-schema).

 ## Create the pom.xml File